dungwinux/-blog/_posts/2024-11-19-bdp-part2-binary.md

   crtendS.o crtn.o
 ```

 `$target` is the target triple of the toolchain, `$gcc_ver` is the version of gcc of the toolchain.
 Note that we need CRT compatible with ARMv6, and the previous GCC toolchain is compiled against ARMv7-A, so here I use [`armv6-rpi-linux-gnueabihf` GCC toolchain](https://github.com/tttapa/docker-arm-cross-toolchain) as the sysroot instead.
-Although the toolchain is compiled for Linux, we can just reuse `ld` found in the Arm GNU toolchain since linking is not architecture-dependant.
+Although that toolchain is compiled for Linux, we can reuse `ld.exe` found in the Arm GNU toolchain from earlier since linking is not architecture-dependant.
 Below is the command line I ran:

 ```powershell
 D:\tools\arm-gnu-toolchain-13.3.rel1-mingw-w64-i686-arm-none-linux-gnueabihf\arm-none-linux-gnueabihf\bin\ld.exe `